remote work - faqs

 Below you will find answers to frequently asked questions regarding the Remote Work Policies, Agreement, and guidelines.

-All support staff, temporary/on-call employees, and student employees (as well as prospective employees in these categories) who are working remotely and whose remote work site will be within the State of Michigan must adhere to the policy and have an approved Remote Work Agreement (RWA) on file.
-All employees (including executive managers, faculty, academic staff, and graduate assistants) working outside of Michigan must adhere to the Remote Work Outside of Michigan policy and have an approved RWA on file.
+All support staff, temporary/on-call employees, and student employees, including graduate assistants (as well as prospective employees in these categories) who are working remotely and whose remote work site will be within the State of Michigan must adhere to the policy and have an approved Remote Work Agreement (RWA) on file.
+All employees (including executive managers, faculty, academic staff) working outside of Michigan must adhere to the Remote Work Outside of Michigan policy and have an approved RWA on file.

 As an employee, you may make a request to your supervisor to allow you to work remotely and begin the RWA process.
 Alternatively, management may offer opportunities for remote work where applicable and as identified.
 Speak with your supervisor regarding any opportunities for remote work and to understand any unit processes that may be in place.

 An electronic RWA form will be available for use in EBS (SAP) on April 8, 2022.
 All support staff employees who work remotely should have a new remote work agreement in the system by July 1, 2022.
 All employees (including faculty, academic staff, and executive managers) who work outside of the state of Michigan should have a new remote work agreement in the system by July 1, 2022.

 All support staff who are working remotely in any capacity on a regularly scheduled basis will need to have an approved remote work agreement.
 Similarly, all employees (including faculty and academic staff, executive managers and support staff) who will be working outside the state of Michigan on a regularly scheduled basis will need an approved remote work agreement.

 Possibly, depending on the details of your remote work agreement.
 Please discuss possibilities with your supervisor, including any suggested revisions to your agreement.